 Day 8

 Potrero de Yala is a protected nature reserve in the province, with winding trails in the woods, the mountain and lagoons.
 The route crosses the park and connects it to Termas de Reyes (Kings’ Hot Springs).
 This scenic route spans across an area of lush vegetation.
-It takes you to 2 lagoons (Rodeo and Comedero), giving way to short trails with Andean Lapwing, White-collared Swift or Cinnamon Flycatcher.
+It takes us to 2 lagoons (Rodeo and Comedero), giving way to short trails with Andean Lapwing, White-collared Swift, and Cinnamon Flycatcher.

-Here we’ll have one of the best opportunities for Torrent Duck and Rufous-throated Dipper.. and how knows.. perhaps a Black-and-chestnut Eagle during the day or Lyre-tailed Nightjar during the night!
+Here we’ll have one of the best opportunities for Torrent Duck and Rufous-throated Dipper.
+And who knows... perhaps a Black-and-chestnut Eagle during the day or Lyre-tailed Nightjar during the night!

 Night in Yala